david-lapadula/location-api/README.md

 ```
 1. Fork the repository and clone it into a folder on your computer.
-2. Navgiate to the root directory and run 'npm install' in the terminal'
+2. Navgiate to the root directory and run 'npm install' in the terminal'.
-3. Navigate into the 'src' directory (cd src) and run the command 'node index.js' in the termal; this point the server should be running
+3. Navigate into the 'src' directory (cd src) and run the command 'node index.js' in the termal; this point the server should be running.
-4. Create a user using your MongoDB client, set the Latitude and Longitude of their home location
+4. Create a user using your MongoDB client, set the Latitude and Longitude of their home location.
 5. Hit the route users/checklocation/:id/:latitude/:longitude.
-Test with different coordinates to see the funcationality
+Test with different coordinates to see the funcationality.

 ```